thisHermit/nlp_project/README.md

 #### Reproducing experiments

-To run any of the experiments, you switch to the corresponding experiment branch and then run the detection script `bart_detection.py`.
+After getting access to the shell on grete, you can run any experiments.
+To do so, you switch to the corresponding experiment branch and then run the detection script `bart_detection.py`.
 The general command structure looks like:

 ```bash
 git checkout ptd-exp<x> # here <x> is a branch number